prody/ProDy/doc/tutorial.rst

 :ref:`scripts` section shows more detailed information.

-Using these scripts is straight forward (on linux).
+Using these scripts is straight forward (on Linux).
 Let's assume you are in the same folder as the ANM script.
 Running the following command will perform ANM calculations for p38 MAP kinase structure, and will write eigenvalues/vectors in plain text and NMD formats::